 Black Scholars Program

-Designed for high-achieving Black students who are committed to serving the needs of underserved communities through their chosen career paths, the program builds student leadership capacity and provide students with the resources, skills and support necessary to achieve excellence and pursue rich and rewarding careers after graduation.
+Designed for high-achieving black students who are committed to serving the needs of underserved communities through their chosen career paths, the program builds student leadership capacity and provides students with the resources, skills and support necessary to achieve excellence and pursue rich and rewarding careers after graduation.

-Students who are selected as Scholars will receive a renewable four-year scholarship covering a substantial portion of their tuition and room and board costs.
+Students who are selected for the Black Scholars Program will receive a renewable four-year scholarship covering a substantial portion of their tuition and room and board costs.

 In addition, Black Scholars will:

-- Reside in a Marshall-Riley Living Learning Community during your freshman year
+- Reside in the Marshall-Riley Living-Learning Community during their first year

 - Receive mentoring from USF faculty, staff, and/or alumni

-- Be placed in research assistantship and/or internships
+- Be placed in a research assistantship and/or internships

 Four Year Cohort Model

-Students who are named as Black Scholars progress through the program as a single group (or cohort) of peers, who enter USF together as Freshmen and graduate four years later.
+Black Scholars progress through the program as a single group (or cohort) of peers who enter USF together as first-year students and graduate four years later.

-The first year of the program is designed to introduce the new Scholars to USF and the Bay Area community.
-The students will be members of the Marshall-Riley Living Learning Community and participate in all programming, including the required African American Studies coursework.
-In addition, Scholars will be invited to small, monthly communal dinners that will host a well-known Bay Area African American community member.
+The first year of the program is designed to introduce new scholars to USF and the Bay Area community.
+The students will be members of the Marshall-Riley Living-Learning Community and participate in all programming, including the required African American Studies coursework.
+In addition, scholars will be invited to small, monthly communal dinners that will host a well-known Bay Area African American community member.
 These dinners will provide an opportunity for students to begin thinking about long-term career paths, and develop relationships with potential community mentors.

 The fourth year of the program is designed to allow students to implement their education and training.
 Depending upon their chosen career path, students will either continue their roles as faculty research assistants, or be placed in internships over the course of the year.
-During the fall semester, they will also work with the Scholars Program Director to design a capstone project that they will engage in during the spring semester.
-Lastly, they will be designated as peer mentors to incoming Scholars.
+During the fall semester, they will also work with the Black Scholars program director to design a capstone project that they will engage in during the spring semester.
+Lastly, they will be designated as peer mentors to incoming scholars.